6 Seasonal Index Mistakes You Don't Want to Make

 Changing weather patterns:

 Snow shovels and ice melt only sell when it starts to snow.
-If your system is relying on last year’s sales, you may miss the early snowstorm or load up for snow that never comes.
+If your system relies on last year’s sales, you may miss the early snowstorm or load up for snow that never comes.

 Forecast smoothing:

-Some demand forecasting systems try to smooth forecasts into pretty seasonal curves.
+Demand forecasting systems try to smooth forecasts into pretty seasonal curves.
 Smoothing takes some of the in-season sales and redistributes them to out-of-season weeks.
-This becomes especially troublesome for micro-season items that sell for only a few weeks every year.
-You end up with too much on hand out of season and not enough on hand during the selling season.
+This fact becomes especially troublesome for micro-season items that sell yearly for only a few weeks.
+You end up with too much on hand out of season and need more on hand during the selling season.

 Seasonal indexes applied too broadly:

-The same seasonal index is applied to many locations and products.
-Unfortunately, this leaves Texas and Wisconsin stores with snow shovels at the same time.
+The same seasonal index is used for multiple locations and products.
+Unfortunately, this leaves Florida and Wisconsin stores with snow shovels simultaneously.

-Snow Shovels in Texas is a Bad Idea:
+Snow Shovels in Florida is a Bad Idea:

 Copyright © Data Profits, Inc. 2015 All Rights Reserved.